profK/Learning-Warriors/README.md

 This is a blueprint library for evolving scored sets of parameters expressed as a genome of floating point genes

+## Test Project
+We wrote a test project that uses the above  plugins to leanr to solve a 1D Linear Equation

 ### Linear-Equation-MLP-Test-Content
 https://github.com/profK/Linear-Equation-MLP-Test-Content

 This is the Content (specifically the Blueprints) for a test UE project that uses genetic learnning to teach a feed foward multi-layer-perceptron how to calculate a 1D linear equation with a known mean and dev.
+You can cloen it directly into the content folder of your own Blue Print UE5 project to run and examine the test

 ### Demo project
 https://drive.google.com/file/d/1nK9_wSP2rjIpEgjr5aG4h7qkNb3nAtSW/view?usp=sharing